 4. Transcript Encumbrances

-In pending cases that could result in Suspension or Expulsion, the Vice President for Student Life and Dean of Students will normally place a temporary encumbrance (hold) on a Respondent’s records.
-The Vice President for Student Life and Dean of Students will also place a hold on a Respondent’s records if the Respondent fails to respond to an official request to meet with a Student Conduct Administrator or the Vice President for Student Life and Dean of Students, or if the Respondent fails to complete assigned Sanctions.
+In pending cases that could result in Suspension or Expulsion, the Associate Vice President for Student Engagement and Well-being/Dean of Students will normally place a temporary encumbrance (hold) on a Respondent’s records.
+The Associate Vice President for Student Engagement and Well-being/Dean of Students will also place a hold on a Respondent’s records if the Respondent fails to respond to an official request to meet with a Student Conduct Administrator or the Associate Vice President for Student Engagement and Well-being/Dean of Students, or if the Respondent fails to complete assigned Sanctions.